William Stainsby was the third child of Robert Stainsby & Elizabeth Brewer christened May 24th, 1846 at Pickering, Yorks.

 By 1871 William was employed as the footman of Marcus Worsley of Terrington Hall (Late Rectory), Terrington, Yorks.
 Marcus Worsley, a 77 year old widower, was described as a retired commander of the Royal Navy.

-In July-September 1873 William married Margaret Christiana Chipchase, the marriage being registered at Leeds.
-Christiana, as she was known, was born in 1851 at Hovingham, Yorks, the daughter of Charity Wait & William Chipchase.
+On August 25th, 1873 William married Margaret Christiana Chipchase, at St Mark’s, Woodhouse, Leeds.
+Witnesses at the wedding were William & David Chipchase.
+Christiana, as she was known, was christened January 26th, 1851 at Hovingham, Yorks, the daughter of Charity & William Chipchase, a time keeper.
 William & Christiana were both employed at Terrington Hall at the time of the 1871 census, when Christiana was working as a ladies’ maid.